mafifafm/pxt-microbit/docs/courses/csintro/radio/project.md

 ```

 ### Radio tennis
-In this project, the tennis racquets alternate displaying a ball on the micro:bit LED screen.
-When you swing the racquet, the ball disappears from one micro:bit display and shows up on the other micro:bit's display.
+In this project, the tennis racquets alternate displaying a ball on the Ragga LED screen.
+When you swing the racquet, the ball disappears from one Ragga display and shows up on the other Ragga's display.

 ![Radio tennis racquets](/static/courses/csintro/radio/radio-tennis-racquets.jpg)
 Radio Tennis racquets (made from cardboard)